Itele

 Itele, or Ijebu-Itele, is a town in the Ogun state of Nigeria, about 286 mi from Abuja, the country's capital.
 The community is part of Ijebu-East LGA.
-It is considered a traditional state because it is headed by a king (Oba) with the royal title of Moyegeso, a part II Oba as stated in the official gazette in 1990 of the Ogun State Government.
+It is considered a traditional state because it is headed by a king (Oba) with the royal title of Moyegeso, a part II Oba as stated in the official gazette in 1990 of the Ogun State Government, now elevated to first class Oba.
 The incumbent is Oba Mufutau Adesanya Kasali Iboriaran I.

 People

 The town produced one of the foremost Chartered Accountants in Nigeria, a former president of ICAN Otunba Adedoyin Olaide Ogunde, who also was a partner at KPMG Peat Marwick Ani Ogunde &co.
 A former deputy governor of Ogun State, Alhaji Chief.
 Rafiu Ogunleye hailed from Agbodu quarters of Itele.
 Late educationist, Prof. Samuel O. Onakomaiya, a former deputy vice chancellor at former Ogun State University, now Olabisi Onabanjo University was from Itele.
 In the diaspora, Late Chief Mrs Opeoluwa Solanke-Ogunbiyi (Nee Obisanya), popular known in the United Kingdom in the 1940s and 50s as Mama WASU was from the town.
 Also, Ijebu-Itele is the hometown to the popular rap artist Olamide Baddo, he has referred to the town in some of his songs as his father's hometown.

 Itele people are known to be industrious just like the rest of the Ijebus.
 Activities in the town varies from farming, fishing to trade.
 A typical Ijebu man from Itele is expected to own a piece of land for farming.
 The women also are into trade.